 Cathedral de Mallorca, also known as “Palma Cathedral, La Seu” is a beautiful 14th-16th century Gothic cathedral located in Palma de Mallorca with later additions of different styles.
 The outstanding rose window and works from Gaudí and Barceló is worth a visit and see.
-There is also a Cathedral museum.
-It is also one of the most popular and visited historical sites in Majorca.
-A visit to the Cathedral de Mallorca is also one of the best things to do in Majorca.

 What to See?